 Les Pyrénées, 320 Saint-Paul Street West

-If you’re looking for a gift to please your sweet-tooth dad or your mom who likes savoury foods more, you can find what you need to fit any tastes at Les Pyrénées.
+If you’re looking for a gift to please your sweet-tooth dad or your mom who prefers savoury foods, you can find what you need to fit any tastes at Les Pyrénées.
 To help you save some time on your search, they have come up with some attractively themed gift baskets for you to choose from, including the Discovery Basket, the Gourmand Basket, and the Epicurean Basket, just to name a few.
 And why not let yourself try their cloth-wrapped duck foie gras?
 It is Christmas for you too, after all!

 Comptoir 400, 400 Place Jacques-Cartier